Jean-Paul Girres

-Jean-Paul Girres (born 6 January 1961) is a Luxembourgian former footballer.
-A midfielder, he played for the Luxembourg national football team and three club sides.
+Jean-Paul Girres (born 6 January 1961) is a Luxembourgish former footballer who played as a midfielder.
+He represented the Luxembourg national football team and three club sides.

 Club career

 Girres began playing for Union Luxembourg in 1977 before moving to Avenir Beggen in 1983.
-There he won two Luxembourg National Division titles and two Luxembourg Cups.
-In 1991 he joined Swift Hesperange and retired in 1992.
+He won two Luxembourg National Division titles and two Luxembourg Cups with Avenir Beggen.
+In 1991, he joined Swift Hesperange and subsequently retired in 1992.

 International career

 Girres first played for Luxembourg in 1980 in a defeat against Yugoslavia.
 He went on to appear 58 times for Luxembourg and scored two goals in his twelve-year international career.